MiteshShah/miteshshah.github.io/resume/index.md

 #### Summary

 I am passionate about making things easy/automate using shell scripts.<br>
-I believe in "Stay Lazy" so most of my task are replaced by shell scripts :)
+I believe in "Stay Lazy" so most of my tasks are replaced by shell scripts :)

 #### Experience